Kochurovskyi/Deep_Neural_Network_Projects/Courses (COURSERA)/readme.md

 ## Course 2.
 [Improving Deep Neural Networks Hyperparameter tuning, Regularization and Optimization](https://github.com/Kochurovskyi/Deep_Neural_Network_Projects/tree/main/Courses%20(COURSERA)/2.%20Improving%20Deep%20Neural%20Networks)

+This course will teach you the "magic" of getting deep learning to work well.
+Rather than the deep learning process being a black box, you will understand what drives performance, and be able to more systematically get good results.
+You will also learn TensorFlow.

+After 3 weeks, you will: - Understand industry best-practices for building deep learning applications. - Be able to effectively use the common neural network "tricks", including initialization, L2 and dropout regularization, Batch normalization, gradient checking, - Be able to implement and apply a variety of optimization algorithms, such as mini-batch gradient descent, Momentum, RMSprop and Adam, and check for their convergence. - Understand new best-practices for the deep learning era of how to set up train/dev/test sets and analyze bias/variance - Be able to implement a neural network in TensorFlow.
+This is the second course of the Deep Learning Specialization.

 1. Week1 - [Practical aspects of Deep Learning](https://github.com/enggen/Deep-Learning-deeplearning.ai/tree/master/Improving%20Deep%20Neural%20Networks%20Hyperparameter%20tuning%2C%20Regularization%20and%20Optimization)
          - Setting up your Machine Learning Application
          - Regularizing your neural network